vantuan88291/react-native-ota-hot-update/README.md

 ## New architecture supported

-New architecture backward compatibility supported from version 2, it also supported old architecture, for source code of old architecture please refer to branch `oldArch`
+New architecture backward compatibility supported from version 2, it also supported old architecture, for source code of version 1.x.x please refer to branch `oldArch`

 ## Installation